GravityPDF/gravity-pdf-documentation/docs/v6/templates/sabre.md

 * For best results, keep this short and sweet.

 ### Sidebar Font
 * Set the font type used in the sidebar.
-This overrides the font set in the [Appearancesection](../users/setup-pdf.md#appearance-tab).
+This overrides the font set in the [Appearance section](../users/setup-pdf.md#appearance-section).

 ### Sidebar Font Size
 * Set the font size used in the sidebar.
 The default font size is 11pt.
-This overrides the font set in the [Appearancesection](../users/setup-pdf.md#appearance-tab).
+This overrides the font set in the [Appearance section](../users/setup-pdf.md#appearance-section).

 ### Sidebar Font Color
-* Set the font colour used in the sidebar.
-This overrides the font set in the [Appearancesection](../users/setup-pdf.md#appearance-tab).
+* Set the font color used in the sidebar.
+This overrides the font set in the [Appearance section](../users/setup-pdf.md#appearance-section).

-Only Display Sidebar on First Page?
+### Only Display Sidebar on First Page?
 * When enabled the sidebar will only show on page 1 of the PDF.
 The content area margins will remain unchanged on subsequent pages.
 Defaults to display on all pages.
-* Added in version 1.2

 ### Sidebar Background Color
-* This is the background colour used in the sidebar.
-The default sidebar background colour used in *Sabre* is a Denim (hex `#1e73be`).
+* This is the background color used in the sidebar.
+The default sidebar background color used in *Sabre* is a Denim (hex `#1e73be`).
-* Pick a suitable contrasting colour for your [logo](#logo).
+* Pick a suitable contrasting color for your [logo](#sidebar-logo--image).

 ## Additional Settings